-The Department of Industry, Planning and Environment is accredited by the National Association of Testing Authorities for the operation and maintenance of various air quality instrumentation (accreditation number 14209).
+The Department of Planning and Environment is accredited by the National Association of Testing Authorities for the operation and maintenance of various air quality instrumentation (accreditation number 14209).
 Where applicable, Standards Australia methods for ambient air monitoring are used.
-Technical information about the sampling methods and the analytical techniques used in air monitoring programs is outlined below for the major polllutants we measure.
+Technical information about the sampling methods and the analytical techniques used in air monitoring programs is outlined below for the major pollutants we measure.

 Why we monitor air pollution